home-assistant/home-assistant.io/source/_integrations/simplefin.markdown

 ### Accounts & Devices

-Each financial institution you setup will configured as a **Device** within HomeAssistant.
+Each financial institution you setup will configured as a **Device** within Home Assistant.
 And any associated accounts will be linked to these devices.